ABOUT

 THE JOURNEY

-One of the most profound realizations I've had in my career as an executive leadership coach is the necessity for continuous evolution.
+One of the most profound realizations I've had in my career as an executive leadership professional is the necessity for continuous evolution.
 This was vividly clear during my tenure at the Founder Institute Silicon Valley.
 There, I witnessed explosive growth in some of the start-ups coached, expanding from a founder and a small team to large teams spread across the globe.
-Such rapid expansion underscores the critical need for me as a coach to adapt and evolve my approach to coaching leaders to ensure sustainable success.
+Such rapid expansion underscores the critical need for me to adapt and evolve my approach to working with leaders to ensure sustainable success.

-Meeting Marshall Goldsmith and his team was a turning point in my coaching journey.
-Recognized globally, Marshall's coaching methodology, particularly Stakeholder Centered Coaching, stands out as one of the most effective approaches.
-Incorporating this method into my practice, alongside my performance-based coaching experience from Silicon Valley, creates a unique blend.
+Meeting Marshall Goldsmith and his team was a turning point in my leadership journey.
+Recognized globally, Marshall's method for supporting leaders stands out as one of the most effective approaches.
+Incorporating this method into my practice, alongside my performance-based experience from Silicon Valley, creates a unique blend.
 This unique combination is designed to help already very successful executives, get even better.

 THE METHOD